akibur-r/HERITRA-artifact-sharing-server/README.md

 - Like button and like count is updated upon interaction.
 - Deleting takes two step confirmation.
 - Updating is done only when anything is changed.
+- Upon deleting user profile, all data related to that user is also deleted from the server.
 - <p style="color: #ff7c00">A custom loading animation (.gif) is used in all loading scenerios.</p>